pbtrung/duplicacy/README.md

 * Deletion: every backup can be deleted independently without affecting others
 * Concurrent access: multiple clients can back up to the same storage at the same time
 * Snapshot migration: all or selected snapshots can be migrated from one storage to another

-The following features are added to this fork:
-* Encryption: Threefish with 1024 bit key
-* Password hashing: Argon2
-* Compression: zstd
-* **[Sia](https://sia.tech)** support: a decentralized cloud storage platform that uses a blockchain to facilitate payments

 The key idea of **[Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication)** can be summarized as follows: